Confite de Rhubarbe

 Part 2 - Method

-Wash and prepare the rhubarb by removing the leaves and ends and chopping into uniform pieces.
 Using a copper confiture pan, layer the rhubarb and sugar.
 Cover and set on the back of the stove and leave for 24 hours.
 During this time the rhubarb will release juices to begin the process.

-Part 3 - SLOW COOKING
+Part 3 - Slow Cooking

 The next morning, put the pan back on the small burner and heat for 15 minutes.
 (Be sure to set a timer so that you don’t forget!)
 Then turn off the heat, cover, and leave to sit.
 A few hours later, turn it on again and cook it in the same way.
 Repeat, every few hours and then let rest again overnight.